mweirauch/micrometer-jvm-extras/README.md

 ## Notes

+* Requires Java 8 or higher
+* This project strives to support a wider range of deployment scenarios.
+Thus the versions of `micrometer-core` and `slf4j-api` dependencies are chosen in a more defensive manner and don't necessarily reflect their latest available versions.
+Use your build and dependency management tool to manage the versions of these dependencies in your project.
+* Snapshot builds are pushed to [Sonatype Maven Snapshots Repository](https://central.sonatype.com/repository/maven-snapshots/io/github/mweirauch/micrometer-jvm-extras/maven-metadata.xml) on successful `main` builds.
 * `procfs` data is cached for `1000ms` in order to relief the filesystem pressure when `Meter`s based on this data are queried by the registry one after another on collection run.
-* Snapshot builds are pushed to [Sonatype Nexus Snapshot Repository](https://oss.sonatype.org/content/repositories/snapshots/io/github/mweirauch/micrometer-jvm-extras/) on successful `main` builds.